material-admin/doc-material-components/article-component-template.md

 > Buttons allow users to take actions and make choices using a tap to press the button.
 > Buttons can be customized to meet your style requirements.

-## \[Component types\]
+## \[Component variants\]
-If there are component subtypes, list them here and link to local anchor.
+If there are component variants, list them here and link to local anchor.
 Use the list described in the material.io/components pages.

 For example, from [Buttons](https://material.io/components/buttons/#usage):